pusher/docs/docs/channels/using_channels/events.md

 {% endsnippets %}
 {% endmethodwrap %}

-### Binding on the user's watchlist
+### Binding on the user's Watchlist

 You can bind to events on the `pusher.user.watchlist` object.
-That means you will receive events about the watchlist of the user authenticated on that connection.
+That means you will receive events about the Watchlist of the user authenticated on that connection.
 Refer to [User authentication](/docs/channels/using_channels/user-authentication) for more information on authenticating users.
-Refer to [Watchlist Events](/docs/channels/server_api/watchlist-events) for more information on how to provide the user's watchlist and how to enable Watchlist Events.
+Refer to [Watchlist events](/docs/channels/server_api/watchlist-events) for more information on how to provide the user's Watchlist and how to enable Watchlist events.

 {% methodwrap %}
 {% snippets ['js', 'java'], true %}